mojaloop/ml-testing-toolkit/documents/User-Guide-OAuth-Server-Deployment.md

 ### Introduction

-The intention of this document is to provide a basic user guide to the **install and configure an oAuth server and configure for the testing toolkit**. .
+This document provides a basic user guide to **install and configure an oAuth server and configure for the testing toolkit**. .

 To use **Hosting Capability** in the testing toolkit a scheme / hub should provide their oAuth server details in the toolkit for providing user authentication in the toolkit web UI and connection manager UI.
 Generally schemes / hub might already have their own oAuth server.
 This guide is just incase if they want to implement it from scratch or to have a reference about flow.